talonfms/rack-sources/README.md

-Rack::Affiliates
+Rack::Sources
 ================

-Rack::Affiliates is a rack middleware that extracts information about the referrals came from an affiliated site.
-Specifically, it looks up for specific parameter (<code>ref</code> by default) in the request.
-If found, it persists affiliate tag, referring url and time in a cookie for later use.
+Rack::Sources is a rack middleware that extracts information about an external source.
+Specifically, it looks up for specific parameter (<code>source</code> by default) in the request.
+If found, it persists source tag, referring url and time in a cookie for later use.

 Common Scenario
 ---------------

-Affiliate links tracking is very common task if you want to promote your online business.
+Original source tracking is used to track referral from an external source using a specifically generated link.
 This middleware helps you to do that.

-1. You associate an affiliate tag (for eg. <code>ABC123</code>) with your partner.
+1. You associate an source tag (for eg. <code>LinkedIn</code>) and add it to public URLs.
-2. The affiliate promotes your business at http://partner.org by linking to your site with like <code>http://yoursite.org?ref=ABC123</code>.
+2. The public url is posted on external sites like <code>http://yoursite.org?source=LinkedIn</code>.
 3. A user clicks through the link and lands on your site.
-4. Rack::Affiliates middleware finds <code>ref</code> parameter in the request, extracts affiliate tag and saves it in a cookie
+4. Rack::Sources middleware finds <code>source</code> parameter in the request, extracts source tag and saves it in a cookie
 5. User signs up (now or later) and you mark it as a referral from your partner
-6. PROFIT!

 Installation
 ------------